 For years, businesses and consumers have suffered due to passwords and their frustrating consequences.
 And there have been no real alternatives, just the many solutions which can only be described as patches to a very slow leak.
 But the time has come where we can finally break up with passwords once and for all.
 All thanks to two important aspects that have allowed us to move to passwordless authentication — usable biometrics and WebAuthn.

-In this article we’ll look at the journey of biometrics, dive into how biometrics and WebAuthn enable passwordless authentication and discover the passwordless authentication service that started it all.
+In this article, we’ll look at the journey of biometrics, dive into how biometrics and WebAuthn enable passwordless authentication and discover the passwordless authentication service that started it all.

 More than seventy years ago, passwords were first implemented to authenticate users on a local machine.
 Since that time, they have evolved very little.
 The entire identity market is based on the password, and everything that was developed up until modern biometric authentication was designed to minimize the holes passwords left open.
 Passwords are inherently insecure, which is why authentication policies, ATO detection and single sign-on were developed.

 So what is it that signaled the end of the password regime?
 Usable device biometrics.
 In 2013 Apple introduced TouchID for the first time.
-This wasn’t the first time that device biometrics were introduced to the market — IBM and Samsung had device fingerprint readers long before Apple.
+This wasn’t the first time that device biometrics was introduced to the market — IBM and Samsung had device fingerprint readers long before Apple.
 However, what Apple managed to achieve when they launched TouchID were usable device biometrics.
 Before that, it was really hard and clunky to incorporate device biometrics into everyday life.

 But everything changed after TouchID.
 From the moment it was introduced, it was clear that TouchID would be significantly easier for end-users than any other method of authentication.